bionanogenomics/local_guided_assembly/README.md

 ## Contact ###

-Molecule distance script is authored by Joyce Lee, Syukri Shukor, and Jillian Burke.
-For any questions, please reach out to Syukri Shukor (sshukor@bionano.com), Andy Pang (apang@bionano.com), or support@bionano.com for questions and issues.
+Molecule distance script is authored by Joyce Lee, Syukri Shukor, Jillian Burke, and Andy Pang.
+For any questions, please reach out to Syukri Shukor (sshukor@bionano.com) or Andy Pang (apang@bionano.com) for questions and issues.